 Whole Home vs. Partial Backup: Choosing the Best Solar Battery Backup System for Home Use

-What Defines a Whole Home vs. A Partial Backup System?
+What Defines Whole-Home vs. Partial Backup?

 How Do You Know Which Backup Setup Is Right for You?

-People who benefit most from whole home backup include:
+People who benefit most from whole-home backup include:

-Homeowners in hot climates who rely on air conditioning
+• Homeowners in hot climates who rely on air conditioning

-Remote workers or families with home offices
+• Remote workers or families with home offices

-Individuals using medical devices or electric gates
+• People using medical devices or motorized gates

-Those with frequent or prolonged blackouts
+• Households with frequent or long blackouts

 Why Storage Scalability Matters in a Solar Battery Backup System